Shane1390/ShLib/README.md

 ```

 ### Controller
-Now that we have a request defined, we need to implement it
+Now that we have a request defined, we need to implement it.
+Each implementation must always return 1 value - the success/failure of the request.
+If a return type is defined for that request, a return value must also be provided.

 Below, we have the implementation from the test project:
 ```lua